cdutson/north-american-octo-robot/README.md

 north-american-octo-robot
 =========================

-This plugin is an answer for requiring comments on various portions of proejcts I work on.
+This plugin is an answer for requiring comments on various portions of projects I work on.
 I wanted something that would:

  - easily display a comment modal (stand alone or with feed)
  - allow the comment modal to be loaded a variety of ways